 I can’t say anything so general without stopping to answer skeptics on this score.
 Despite annual anguish over its structural deficit, Toronto City Council never wants to raise property taxes to anything approximating the level of surrounding municipalities because they fear the public will throw them out.
 Instead, they use all sorts of unsavory accounting practices and asset sell-offs to hide the simple fact that costs are rising faster than taxes and fees can offset.
 As the City grows, this gap widens precisely as Dr. Stolarick contends.

-Some mayors are more deeply invested in this game of deception that others.
+Some mayors are more deeply invested in this game of deception than others.
 Every four years, someone tries to get elected by sleight of hand, fooling voters with the illusion of mass government waste.
 Sometimes this legerdemain succeeds so well that they actually ride the mythical gravy train into office.

 But it is nothing more than the magician’s art of misdirection.
 Ford promised to find $2 billion in municipal overspending, but once he got into office, his auditors at KPMG found only $27 million in potential savings.
 John Tory sought to balance his latest budget by simply telling every department, without consideration of growth-related demand for services, nor even inflation, to subtract 2.6% from their budgets.
 Denial of this most basic budget arithmetic, and the imposes a kind of cognitive dissonance on our attempts to debate important issues like the effect of extrinsic demand on local housing prices.